daneisner/popcorn/README.md

 # popcorn
-Nostalgia program about dialing POPCORN in California.
+Nostalgia program about dialing POPCORN in California in the 1980s and 1990s.